edsoncezar16/code-challenge-indicium/README.md

 you are free to chose the naming and the format of the file you are going to save.

 At step 2, you should load the data from the local filesystem to the final database that you chosed.
-At step 2, you should load the data from the local filesystem to the final database that you chosed.

 The final goal is to be able to run a query that shows the orders and its details.
 The Orders are placed in a table called **orders** at the postgres Northwind database.
 The details are placed at the csv file provided, and each line has an **order_id** field pointing the **orders** table.